 Hattie's first husband was Benjamin F. Romesburg (1863-1901), a laborer for the Ursina Coal & Coke Company.

-They had seven children -- Harry Mahlon Romesburg, Dennis Orville Romesburg Sr., Etta C. Wilson Hayes Knox, Zelma Shoaf, Lillie Belle Brown Deal, Myles B. Romesburg and Ray Hermon Romesburg.
+The Romesburgs produced a brood of seven children -- Harry Mahlon Romesburg, Dennis Orville Romesburg Sr., Etta C. Wilson Hayes Knox, Zelma Shoaf, Lillie Belle Brown Deal, Myles B. Romesburg and Ray Hermon Romesburg.

 The family is seen here, with Hattie and Ben seated at right, surrounded by six of their children.
 The older couple seated at left are Benjamin's parents -- Moses and Sarah Ann (Nicola) Romesburg.
 Click to see an enlargement of the portrait, with the identities of all the faces.